Introduction

 Why it’s important:

 Fridges can quickly become cluttered with expired food, spilled liquids, and crumbs.
 Keeping your fridge clean improves food safety and helps reduce food waste.
+And if you see, mold in your fridge, you should definitely go for fridge deep cleaning.

 What to do: